 - Installing under-floor or attic insulation

-- Small businesses can contact RCEA’s Energy Watch program for LED lighting upgrades.
+- Small businesses can contact RCEA’s Customer Energy Solutions program for upgrades to lighting, refrigeration, and other systems.

 - Residential customers can contact our Residential Services team.

 - Call RCEA or visit our residential services page to learn more about free energy advisor consultations and free energy efficiency kits.

 - Get at least 12 months of electric billing data from PG&E to share with your solar contractor or installer.